 So how can we promote kindness among children?

-The word kindness is only mentioned once in The Early Years Learning Framework – it’s in Outcome 2: CHILDREN HAVE A STRONG SENSE OF WELLBEING
+The word kindness is only mentioned once in The Early Years Learning Framework – it’s in Outcome 2: Children are connected with and contribute to their world

-However, most of the behaviours and skill-sets in Outcome 3: CHILDREN HAVE A STRONG SENSE OF WELLBEING, also draw out a range of skills and behaviours that you could say are about ‘being kind’.
+However, most of the elements in Outcome 3: Children have a strong sense of wellbeing, also draw out a range of skills and behaviours that you could say are about ‘being kind’.
 These include: celebrating the achievements of others; cooperate and work collaboratively; manage their emotions in ways that reflect the feelings and needs of others; increasing awareness of the needs and rights of others.

 5 tips for promoting kindness amongst children